 What do I need to do to Live Webcast?

 If you want to webcast live, just organize the event and let us manage the rest.
-If people can see it in person, no matter how small or large the room or venue might be, it can be a live webcast.
 You really don’t want to have to deal with the technical aspects of a webcast.
+Let us do that.

 All you need is to organize the event and have a solid internet connection.
+We can even set up the connection if you need us to.
 We’ll take care of everything else related to the webcast.
 From setting up the cameras and hooking up the audio, to managing the Powerpoints or graphics and then broadcasting the video feed to the web.

 Typically we build, deploy and host the website and the video player to view the webcast.
 We can set up the website so you can restrict access or so you can sell access to your webcast.
 Should you want to keep the video content or host it in an online archive or media portal, we will take care of all of that, too!